Palazzina di caccia of Stupinigi: History

 The new palace was designed by the architect Filippo Juvarra to be used as a palazzina di caccia ('hunting residence') for Victor Amadeus II, King of Sardinia.
 Works started in 1729.
 Within two years, construction was far enough advanced for the first formal hunt to take place in 1731.

 Juvarra called upon a team of decorators, many of them from Venice, to carry out the decor of the interiors.
 During the reigns of Charles Emmanuel III and Victor Amadeus III, the palazzina and its formal park continued to be extended, at first by Juvarra's assistant, Giovanni Tommaso Prunotto, then by numerous North Italian architects, such as Ignazio Birago di Borgaro, Ludovico Bo, Ignazio Bertola and Benedetto Alfieri.
 The final building has a total of 137 rooms and 17 galleries, and covers 31,050 square meters.
 Polissena of Hesse-Rotenburg, wife of Charles Emmanuel III, also carried out improvements.

 The original purpose of the hunting lodge is symbolized by the bronze stag perched at the apex of the stepped roof of its central dome, and the hounds' heads that decorate the vases on the roofline.
 The building has a saltire plan – four angled wings project from the oval-shaped main hall.
-The extensions resulted in separate pavilions linked by long angled galleries and a long octagonal forecourt enclosed by wings, extended forwards in two further entrance courts.
+The extensions resulted in separate pavilions linked by long angled galleries and a long octagonal forecourt enclosed by wings, extended forward into two further entrance courts.

 Stupinigi was the preferred building to be used for celebrations and dynastic weddings by members of the House of Savoy.
 Here, in 1773, Princess Maria Theresa of Savoy, married Charles Philippe, Count of Artois, brother of Louis XVI and the future Charles X of France.

 Today, the Palace of Stupinigi houses the Museo di Arte e Ammobiliamento, a museum of the arts and furnishings, some original to the palazzina, others brought from the former Savoy family residences of Moncalieri Castle and the Palace of Venaria.
 Stupinigi has the most important collection of Piedmontese furniture, including works by Turin's three most famous Royal cabinet-makers – Giuseppe Maria Bonzanigo, Pietro Piffetti and Luigi Prinotti.
 Some of the sculptures of hunting figures are by Giovanni Battista Bernero.
 Additionally, temporary exhibitions are held in its galleries, such as the Mostra del Barocco (1963).

 Anna Caterina Gilli was active as a decorative painter at the palace.